What is Soft and Hard Limit?

 - Price Hierarchy

-- How to edit price for specific Customer?
+- How to configure prices for Offer groups?

-- How to adjust Markup for Offer groups?
+- How to configure price for specific Customer?